Judge Fernando M. Olguin -- United States District Court, Central District of California

 Proposed Orders

-Each party filing or opposing a motion shall serve and lodge a proposed order at the time the moving or opposition papers are filed.
-A copy in WordPerfect or Word format shall be e-mailed to fmo_chambers@cacd.uscourts.gov on the day the document is e-filed.
+§IV.A.7.
+Proposed Orders.
+Each party filing or opposing a motion or seeking the determination of any matter shall serve and lodge – at the time the moving or opposition papers are filed – a proposed order setting forth the relief or action sought and a brief statement of the rationale for the decision with appropriate citations.
+In addition, a copy of the proposed order in WordPerfect or Word format shall be e-mailed to chambers at fmo_chambers@cacd.uscourts.gov on the day the document is e-filed. [olguin-fernando | proposed_orders]

 chevron_right